 Strawberry glaze

-This is the simplest glaze ever and a great way to serve these delicious scones.
-Simply drizzle it on top of the scones.
+This is the simplest glaze ever and a great way to serve these delicious scones, and a drizzle goes a long way.

-- White glaze: use milk or heavy cream, whipping cream, half and half, almond milk, or almost any type of white liquid that is used in baking.
+- White glaze: Use milk or heavy cream, whipping cream, half and half or almond milk.
 It'll be easier than making the strawberry puree first, but it won't be as striking.

 Related recipes you might like: